The Women & Men of Brynvara...

 The polished mother haunted by the cost

-of years spent avoiding the truth.
+of silence and avoiding the truth.

 Age: 71